Dear readers of ADxS.org, please forgive the disruption.

 5. ADHD-HI/ADHD-C and ADHD-I as stress phenotypes

 5.1.
-No genetic distinctions of the subtypes
+No genetic differentiation of the subtypes

 5.2.
 Stress response phenotypes in animals